-When a couple is trying to conceive and fails many times, the experience causes additional stress.
-We will talk about how stress levels impact fertility.
+When a couple is trying to conceive and fails multiple times, the experience causes additional stress.
+These raised stress levels impact fertility.

 Trying to conceive should be an exciting time in a couple’s life.
 When the two people are trying to have a baby and it isn’t happening, the undue stress can greatly affect the conception process.
 It can turn into a vicious cycle that is hard to break.

 How Does Stress Impact Fertility?

 Stress affects the release of hormones that can block natural conception.
 It happens in both men and women by preventing ovulation in women and lowering sperm count in men.
 While stress is a normal part of life, constant, severe stress takes its toll on both men and women physically.
 This stress lowers the chance of a positive pregnancy test each month.
 If a couple does conceive and is still constantly stressed, the stress places the fetus at risk.
 Quite simply, the body responds to stress by preventing pregnancy and causing harm to a growing baby.

 During periods of chronic stress, signals are sent to the part of the brain that causes ovulation.
 The hormones that cause the body to release eggs are not produced, preventing ovulation and making conception unlikely.
 Men who are stressed have a lower sperm count, so when couples experience the stress of infertility together, both the man and the woman are lowering the risk of conception.